The Shipping Law Review: Panama

 - any other form of security on which the parties may agree.

-P&I letters of undertaking, which fall under (d), are probably the most common form of security for the lifting of arrests in Panama; however, they are not accepted as a matter of law and the claimant must consent to this form of security before the maritime court will accept it to lift an arrest.
+Protection and indemnity letters of undertaking, which fall under point (d), above, are probably the most common form of security for the lifting of arrests in Panama; however, they are not accepted as a matter of law and the claimant must consent to this form of security before the maritime court will accept it to lift an arrest.
 The amount of security is determined by the quantum of the claim, the legal interest and the provisional judicial costs (including attorneys' fees) set by the maritime judge.
-If the claim amount exceeds the value of the ship, the security may be limited to such value.
-If, however, the parties cannot agree on the value of the ship, the court will have to order an appraisal, which could cause a substantial delay in the lifting of the arrest.
+If the claim amount exceeds the value of the ship, the security may be limited to that value.
+However, if the parties cannot agree on the value of the ship, the court will have to order an appraisal, which could cause a substantial delay in the lifting of the arrest.
 Once adequate security is posted, the maritime court will promptly issue the order lifting the arrest, which the marshal of the court will serve on the master of the vessel, returning the documents removed from the vessel and removing the custodians from the vessel.
 The whole process could last from one to several hours, depending on the location of the vessel (Balboa or Cristobal).

 - over property (ship, cargo, bunkers, etc.) not belonging to the defendant;